AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `find tutor /s maths` command to find tutors teaching mathematics.
+The user executes `find tutors s/ Mathematics` command to find tutors teaching mathematics.
 The `FindCommandParser` validates the input and creates a `FindCommand`.
-The command executes and calls `Model#getFilteredPersonList()` with the predicate, filtering the displayed list to show only tutors teaching mathematics.
+The command executes and calls `Model#getFilteredPersonList()` with the predicate, filtering the displayed list to show only tutors teaching Mathematics.

 ![UndoRedoState1](images/FindState1.png)